aws-samples/eks-workshop-v2/website/docs/observability/opensearch/control-plane-logs.md

 sidebar_position: 30
 ---

 As seen in the earlier section on [Logging in EKS](https://www.eksworkshop.com/docs/observability/logging/cluster-logging/), Amazon EKS control plane logging provides audit and diagnotic logs directly from the Amazon EKS control plane to CloudWatch Logs in your account.
-We build upon that earlier setup by forwarding control plane logs from CloudWatch Logs to OpenSearch.
+We build upon that earlier setup by forwarding these control plane logs from CloudWatch Logs to OpenSearch.
 A Lambda function to export CloudWatch Logs was setup as part of the `prepare-environment` step for this module.
 In this section, we will enable all EKS control plane logging, add a CloudWatch Logs subscription filter that will trigger the Lamdbda function and explore the OpenSearch control plane logs dashboard.

 The next two paragraphs provide an overview of control plane logging in EKS.
 Feel free to skip this overview if you already followed the earlier section on Logging in EKS.

 There are five types of control plane logs available.
 Each log type, which can be individually enabled or disabled, corresponds to a component of the Kubernetes control plane.
 To learn more about these components, see Kubernetes Components in the [Kubernetes documentation](https://kubernetes.io/docs/concepts/overview/components/) and the [Amazon EKS control plane logging documentation](https://docs.aws.amazon.com/eks/latest/userguide/control-plane-logs.html).

-- **Kubernetes API server component logs (api)** – Your cluster's API server is the control plane component that exposes the Kubernetes API.
+- **Kubernetes API server component logs (api)** – Your cluster's API server is the control plane component that exposes the Kubernetes API
-- **Audit (audit)** – Kubernetes audit logs provide a record of the individual users, administrators, or system components that have affected your cluster.
+- **Audit (audit)** – Kubernetes audit logs provide a record of the individual users, administrators, or system components that have affected your cluster
 - **Authenticator (authenticator)** – Authenticator logs are unique to Amazon EKS.
-These logs represent the control plane component that Amazon EKS uses for Kubernetes [Role Based Access Control](https://kubernetes.io/docs/admin/authorization/rbac/) (RBAC) authentication using IAM credentials.
+These logs represent the control plane component that Amazon EKS uses for Kubernetes [Role Based Access Control](https://kubernetes.io/docs/admin/authorization/rbac/) (RBAC) authentication using IAM credentials
-- **Controller manager (controllerManager)** – The controller manager manages the core control loops that are shipped with Kubernetes.
+- **Controller manager (controllerManager)** – The controller manager manages the core control loops that are shipped with Kubernetes
-- **Scheduler (scheduler)** – The scheduler component manages when and where to run pods in your cluster.
+- **Scheduler (scheduler)** – The scheduler component manages when and where to run pods in your cluster

 The following diagram provides an overview of the setup for this section.
+From left to right, the flow is as follows:

-Enabling control plane logs in Amazon EKS creates a CloudWatch log group as the destination.
-A CloudWatch Logs subscription filter is setup for this log group, which triggers a Lamdda function.
-The Lambda function writes the control plane logs to an OpenSearch index.
-All five control plane log types are enabled in this lab and are sent to a single OpenSearch index.
-Later in the lab we will see how we can filter the different log types within the OpenSearch dashboard.
+1. Control plane logs are enabled in Amazon EKS, which sends logs to CloudWatch Logs
+2. A CloudWatch Logs subscription filter triggers a Lamdda function and sends it the log messages
+3. The Lambda function writes the control plane logs to an OpenSearch index
+4. A single OpenSearch index named `eks-control-plane-logs` stores all the control plane logs.
+Later in the lab we will see how we can filter the different log types within the OpenSearch dashboard

 ![EKS Control Plane Logs to OpenSearch](./assets/eks-control-plane-logs-overview.svg)

 EKS control plane logs are enabled on a per-cluster basis through the EKS API.
 This will often be configured using Terraform or CloudFormation, but in this lab we'll use the AWS CLI to enable the functionality.
 As you can see we can enable each of the cluster log types individually, and in this lab we're enabling everything.

 ```bash hook=cluster-logging
 $ aws eks update-cluster-config \